 If it all feels a little overwhelming, ask for help!
 A training app or a coach can help you structure your preparation around your goals and schedule.
 These plans take the guesswork out, and make it easier to train correctly and chart your progress.

 For instance, TrainerRoad asks all kinds of questions about your current riding, your goal, and how much time you have (both to train and before your event).
 Then, it takes you through an FTP test and allows you to choose from 4,000 different workouts — for either outdoor or indoor riding.
-Even if you’ve ridden tons of miles, these workouts really target improved strength and endurance to make you faster.
+Even if you’ve ridden tons of miles, these workouts really improve strength and endurance to make you faster.
 There’s a huge difference between just going out and riding a couple hours a day and doing concentrated, specific work that maximizes your time.

 According to Jonathan Lee, Communications Director at TrainerRoad, a good training program doesn’t take more work, just more specific work.
 “Knowing what to do is the toughest part, and that's why having a structured training plan is so helpful.”